Unity-Technologies/ml-agents/docs/Unity-Environment-Registry.md

 ## Create and share your own registry

-In order to share the `UnityEnvironemnt` you created, you must :
+In order to share the `UnityEnvironment` you created, you must:

  - [Create a Unity executable](Learning-Environment-Executable.md) of your environment for each platform (Linux, OSX and/or Windows)
  - Place each executable in a `zip` compressed folder
  - Upload each zip file online to your preferred hosting platform